Operational Breakdown

 What this looks like day to day

-• People ask the founder for answers that could be handled elsewhere.
+• Answers route upward People ask you for answers that could be handled elsewhere.

-• Work pauses when the founder is in meetings, traveling, or offline.
+• Work pauses unnecessarily Projects stall when you're in meetings, traveling, or offline.

-• Managers are present, but decision boundaries are still fuzzy.
+• Managers hold back Managers are present, but decision boundaries are still too fuzzy to act confidently.

-• The founder feels overloaded by “small” questions that add up all day.
+• Constant interruption load You feel overloaded by "small" questions that add up all day.

 • Role boundaries are too broad or too vague.

-• Approval points are not clearly separated from routine decisions.
+• Approval points aren't clearly separated from routine decisions.

-• Recurring questions do not have a documented home.
+• Recurring questions don't have a documented home.

-• Managers are not consistently equipped to answer in the founder’s place.
+• Managers aren't equipped to answer in your place.

 • Slower decision-making